jenniezheng/Notes/EEM16/general.md

 Decoder
 - k select lines to 2<sup>k</sup> output
 - Input on bottom, output on right
-- ROM
-    - Decoder with only non-variable outputs
 - Structure of combination ignored, aka glitchy outputs
+- ROM or Read-Only-Memory is decoder with only non-variable outputs

 &nbsp;&nbsp; /|- \
 -|&nbsp; |- \